eucalyptus-viminalis/farp/README.md

 # farp

-- we do a little ~~misinforming~~ virality manifesting
+- we do a lil ~~misinforming~~ virality manifesting
-- UFC; user fabricated content
+- UFC; user-fabricated content
+- "chat, is this real?"

 TODO: image here